SystemsApproach/private5g/software/overview.rst

-Aether OnRamp begins with a *Quick Start* deployment similar to AiaB, but then goes on to prescribe a sequence of steps a user can follow to deploy increasingly complex configuations.
+Aether OnRamp begins with a *Quick Start* deployment similar to AiaB, but then goes on to prescribe a sequence of steps a user can follow to deploy increasingly complex configurations.
 This culminates in an operational Aether cluster capable of running 24/7 and supporting live 5G workloads.